Spain: These three hikes to do to extend the summer

 2 : Great crossing of Tenerife

-Located in the Canary Islands off the coast of Morocco, the island of Tenerife offers a lunar landscape to hikers.
-Many professional road bike teams come here to train, because of the optimal temperatures all year round and the steepness of the island.
-In hiking, the choice is wide.
-The Great Crossing of Tenerife (also called "Latitud Tenerife") is usually done over seven days and a little over 110 km.
-Of course, it is possible to do only one day of walking on one or the other section of this route, which totals 5,400 meters of positive altitude difference.
+Located in the Canary Islands off the coast of Morocco, the island of Tenerife offers a lunar landscape for hikers.
+It's the training ground for many professional road bike teams, for its year-round optimal temperatures and for the island's steep climbs.
+When it comes to hiking, the choice is wide.
+The "Grande traversée de Tenerife" (also known as "Latitud Tenerife") is usually completed in seven days and covers just over 110 km.
+Of course, it's also possible to do just one day's walking on either section of this route, which totals 5,400 meters of ascent and descent.

-September and October are perfect months to try the whole crossing which offers a variety of landscapes.
-From the coast to the volcanic desert, the Great Tenerife Crossing also passes at the foot of the volcanoes of Teide (3,715 m) and Pico Viejo (3135 m).
-The Teide is the summit of Spain and the third highest volcano in the world.
-Also on the program are the rock formations of Las Catedrales and Los Roques de García, emblematic of the Teide National Park.
-As for the "Corona forestal", its Canary pines will provide you with a saving shade during your walk in the forest.
+September and October are the perfect months to attempt the entire crossing, which offers a variety of landscapes.
+From coast to volcanic desert, the Grande Traversée de Tenerife also passes at the foot of the Teide (3,715 m) and Pico Viejo (3,135 m) volcanoes.
+Le Teide is the highest peak in Spain and the third highest volcano in the world.
+Also on the program are the rock formations of las Catedrales and los Roques de García, emblematic of Teide National Park.
+As for the "Corona forestal", its Canary pines will provide welcome shade during your forest walk.

 3 : Crossing Asturias

-From the Atlantic coast in the north of Spain, this trail crosses the Asturias region from north to south towards the city of León.
-It takes six days to cover this route of a little more than 100 km for 3100 meters of positive altitude difference.
-The Cares Route, also known as "The Divine Gorge", is a must.
-It takes you along a path carved in the limestone along the Cares River.
-The crossing of Asturias follows the GR100 for a long part.
-But it is better to have with you a precise map of the area or a GPS where to follow a track because the indications are not always well maintained on this route.
+From the Atlantic coast in northern Spain, this trail crosses the Asturias region from north to south, on its way to the city of León.
+It takes six days to complete this itinerary of just over 100 km and 3100 metres of positive ascent.
+The Route de la Cares, also known as "The Divine Gorge", takes you along a path carved out of the limestone along the River Cares.
+A long section of the route through Asturias follows the GR100.
+But it's best to have a precise map of the area with you, or a GPS where you can follow a trail, as the signs on this route are not always well maintained.

-In Asturias, it is also common to come across hikers going to Santiago de Compostela.
-A second route called Camino del Norte passes through the region.
-This route follows the ocean and the Atlantic coast of northern Spain.
-It is more technical and athletic than the route more commonly used by pilgrims in the south (the popular Camino Francés).
-In Asturias, it is also an opportunity to admire the fabulous peaks of Europe.
-This massif is the highest of the Cantabrian mountain range and is located between the provinces of Asturias, Leon and Cantabria, about 30 km from the sea.
-It culminates at Torre de Cerredo, at 2,649 meters above sea level.
+In Asturias, it is also common to come across hikers on their way to Santiago de Compostela.
+A second itinerary, the Camino del Norte, passes through the region.
+This runs along the ocean and Atlantic coast of northern Spain.
+It is more technical and athletic than the route more commonly taken by pilgrims to the south (the much-traveled Camino Francés).
+In Asturias, it's also an opportunity to admire the fabulous peaks of Europe.
+This massif is the highest in the Cantabrian mountain range and lies between the provinces of Asturias, León and Cantabria, some 30 km from the sea.
+Its highest point is Torre de Cerredo, at 2,649 meters above sea level.